predcommlab/hearing_is_believing/README.md

 #### 1: From environment
 You can create the environment directly from the conda environment I used through:

 ```bash
 conda env create -f environment.yml
 conda activate sempriors
 ```

 #### 2: From requirements
+Alternatively, you can use the frozen requirements from our machine like so:

 ```bash
 conda create -n "sempriors" python=3.10.9